admost/AMR/Cordova_Integration/README.md

 ```
 + <a name="install2"></a>Mediation Adapters

 All mediation adapters are included in the plugin.
-At least one mediation adapter is required for AMRSDK to show ads.
+At least one mediation adapter is required for AMR Plugin to show ads.
 You can keep all adapters (recommended for maximized revenue) or start with a subset of adapters.
 Consult your AMR agent for further details.

 ## Start Coding
 + <a name="usage1"></a>Configuration